ray-project/ray/doc/source/data/dataset-tensor-support.rst

 The following are current limitations of Tensor datasets.

 * All tensors in a tensor column must have the same shape; see GitHub issue `#18316 <https://github.com/ray-project/ray/issues/18316>`__.
 An error will be raised in the ragged tensor case.
+Automatic casting can be disabled with ``ray.data.context.DatasetContext.get_current().enable_tensor_extension_cast = False`` in the ragged tensor scenario.